DocsAPI ReferenceAI Payments Map

 Wallet drain pattern.
 A compromised account submits rapid small withdrawals — 25 transfers of $200 each within one hour — attempting to drain funds before detection. → Caught by: R-VEL (velocity spike)

-These are starting points — shadow mode exists to validate them against your actual traffic.
+These are starting points — tune them against your actual traffic using the check log.

 Rule Parameter Suggested start Why